Gay and Transgender Divorce: A Guide for LGBT Couples in NC

 Issues with child custody often arise in marriages between two women where one partner is the biological parent, making her a legal parent automatically, but the other partner does not take any action to become a legal parent.
 In the event of a divorce, the non-biological parent has no legal rights regarding the child.
 The best way to avoid such a troubling situation is through adoption.
 However, if you did not adopt the child and are now going through a divorce, it may be possible for you and the other parent to work out an agreement.

 Ultimately, in the event that you did not adopt your child and your ex is non-cooperative, there may still be a way of obtaining parental rights in a child custody dispute through a court order.
 While a legal parent’s right to authority over their child is constitutionally protected, there are conditions that may allow for a non-legal parent to obtain custody rights by way of judicial order.
-A court can order custody to a third party or non-legal parent where it is shown that the legal or biological parent either
+A court can order custody to a non-legal parent where it is shown that the legal or biological parent either

 • has neglected the child;